-In this lesson on wayfinding, we will look at wayfinding signage design and using arrows on signage!
+In this lesson on wayfinding, we will look at arrows on signage for when you are designing with navigation and wayfinding in mind!

 Hi, I’m Dr Paul Symonds and I’m the Wayfinding Expert.
 Please make sure to subscribe to my Wayfinding Channel on YouTube to get the very latest videos on all aspects of wayfinding and navigation.